 What is the best way to protect ourselves from aggression?

-Of course in reality the moral highroad does not always lead to triumph or even to success, but it does lead to independence, the satisfaction of doing what one believes to be right, and ultimately to what is surely better for everyone involved.
-When faced by someone who attempts to manipulate or frighten one into submission it is essential to preserve a free mind, an ability to see what is right for oneself to refuse to succumb, to have enough confidence in one's own judgement to see clearly what is best for oneself which is so often what is best for all in the end.
+Of course, in reality, the moral high road does not always lead to triumph or even to success, but it does lead to independence, the satisfaction of doing what one believes to be right, and ultimately to what is surely better for everyone involved.
+When faced by someone who attempts to manipulate or frighten one into submission it is essential to preserve a free mind, an ability to see what is right for oneself to refuse to succumb, to have enough confidence in one's own judgment to see clearly what is best for oneself which is so often what is best for all in the end.

 I speak from experience of my own and of my sister’s who was ultimately killed by a battering husband.
 Rare is the man or woman who once they have begun, desists if he/she is not opposed.
 It is necessary to find distance from someone of this kind and to make sure one is not endangered in any way.

 Jane Eyre by Charlotte Bronte Introduction by Joyce Carol Oates Bantam Books